matt199394/SID-Jukebox-for-HVSC-USBSID-Pico/README.md

 ### USBSID-Pico

-The project uses a real SID chip connected through a USB interface based on Raspberry Pi Pico / RP2040.
+The project uses a real SID chip connected through a USB interface based on Raspberry Pi Pico / RP2040 USBSID-Pico https://github.com/LouDnl/USBSID-Pico

 Supported SID chips:

 * MOS 6581
-* MOS 8580
+* MOS 8581

 The USBSID-Pico acts as a USB SID playback device and is supported directly by `sidplayfp`.